phpredis/phpredis/README.markdown

 ### publish
 -----
-Publish messages to channels.
+_**Description**_: Publish messages to channels.
 Warning: this function will probably change in the future.

 ##### *Parameters*
 *channel*: a channel to publish to